 Seasonal timing, particularly the amount of rainfall received prior to a survey, can have a significant influence on the species abundance and diversity recorded during a field survey.
 Rainfall data for the locality were compiled and compared to long-term monthly data (Figure 3.1).
-Data from the Bureau of Meteorology weather recording station at Onslow Airport (#5017)1 show that rainfall in the six months prior to the current monitoring survey (December 2021 to May 2022) totalled 275.2 mm, which is 195.1 mm more than the total of the long-term monthly medians2 for the locality during those months (80.1 mm).
-The last substantial rainfall events prior to the 2022 rehabilitation monitoring survey were recorded on the day prior to the survey (54 mm) and on the morning of the first day of the survey, when 87.6 mm was received.
+Data from the Bureau of Meteorology weather recording station at Onslow Airport (#5017)1 show that rainfall in the six months prior to the current monitoring survey (November 2022 to April 2023) totalled 97.6 mm, which is 50.2 mm more than the total of the long-term monthly medians2 for the locality during those months (47.4 mm).
+The last substantial rainfall events prior to the 2023 rehabilitation monitoring survey was recorded on the 30th of March (8.8 mm), with a month without rainfall before and after this date.

 Since the commencement of monitoring in 2010, the amount of rainfall received prior to each phase has varied (Table 3.2).
 While the baseline survey in 2010 was completed during dry conditions, the first two post-rehabilitation surveys in 2013 and 2014 were undertaken following adequate rainfall.
 The 2015 survey was completed following three months of below average rainfall, which is typical for spring in the Pilbara region.
 The survey in 2017 was undertaken following the third wettest period experienced over the course of the program, and approximately three to six weeks after significant rainfall events.
 The survey in 2019 was undertaken four to five weeks following the first significant rainfall event received in the Onslow locality for the 2018/2019 "wet season", with additional rainfall received leading up to the survey.
-The 2021 survey was undertaken following the second wettest period experienced over the course of monitoring.
+The 2021 survey was undertaken following the second wettest period experienced over the course of the wettest periods experienced over the survey in 2022 was undertaken following one of the wettest periods experienced over the course of the program, with 191.4 mm of rainfall within a week of commencing the survey.

-The current survey in 2022 commenced approximately 6-7 weeks following the first significant rainfall event received in the Onslow locality in 2022, with additional significant rainfall received at both five days and the day before the survey.
+The current survey in 2023 commenced approximately 6-7 weeks following the first significant rainfall event received in the Onslow locality in 2023.
 The survey was therefore undertaken during a period that would be considered optimal for general collection of flora and ideal for the determination of Cenchrus spp. in the field.